 Based on the highest totalscores during Phase I of the process, six Lilly finalists are selected to move on to Phase II of the selection process.
 In October, the finalists complete Phase II of the selection process, which consists of a personal interview, including a PowerPoint presentation to the scholarship committee andwriting an impromptu essay on a specific topic.

 The scholarship committee then nominates one student to receive the scholarship allotted to Dearborn County, based on highest cumulative scores from Phase II of the scholarship process.
 The Foundation board of directors approves the nominee and the nominee’s information is then sent to Independent Colleges of Indiana (ICI), a non-profit corporation that represents 30 regionally accredited degree granting, non-profit, private colleges and universities in the state.
 The ICI Selection Committee, made up of Indiana public and private college representatives, community foundation members and graduate scholarship recipients, reviews the nomination and forwards its final selection of the recipient to DCF in early December.

 LILLY FINALISTS RECEIVE DCF SCHOLARSHIP

-The five remaining LECS finalists are recognized as 2019 Dearborn Community Foundation Scholarship recipients.
+The five remaining LECS finalists are recognized as 2020 Dearborn Community Foundation Scholarship recipients.
 Each student receives a $1,000 scholarship paid directly to the student’s school.
 The scholarship is renewable for up to four years of secondary education at the college or university of the student’s choice.
-The Foundation is pleased to award the 2019 DCF scholarships to: Lila Socks, South Dearborn High School; Maddie Faller, East Central High School; Jacob Frank, Lawrenceburg High School; Madison Jones, South Dearborn High School; and Ashley Terrill, Lawrenceburg High School.
+The Foundation is pleased to award the 2020 DCF scholarships to: Megan Caudy, East Central High School; Emma Sandford, Lawrenceburg High School; Mackenzie Roth, Lawrenceburg High School; William “Ben” Hartwell, Milan High School (resident of the South Dearborn Community School Corporation Area); and Megan Heeke, South Dearborn High School.